 What Is the Early Leadership Institute?

-The Early Leadership Institute (ELI) provides an opportunity for local associations to strengthen their connection to early career educators in a cohort-based learning journey to address issues of importance to the next generation of Association leaders.
+The Early Leadership Institute (ELI) provides an opportunity for District Councils and local associations to strengthen their connection to early career educators in a cohort-based learning journey to address issues of importance to the next generation of Association leaders.

-At participating local associations, one coach will lead a small group (6 - 12) ELI fellows through a six-month curriculum designed to follow a path of issue identification to resolution.
+In participating District Councils, coaches will lead small groups (6 - 12) of ELI fellows through a six-month curriculum designed to follow a path of issue identification to action.

-The ELI program is led in Indiana by HUB Coordinators Raenell Smith, Clark Pleasant Education Association and Lisa McIntyre, New Albany-Floyd County Education Association.
+The ELI program is led in Indiana by HUB Coordinators, who are active members with experience facilitating successful cohorts.
 ISTA's staff contacts are UniServ Organizers Rick Scalf and LaQuita Maxey.

-Local associations benefit from participating in ELI.
+ISTA District Councils an local associations benefit from participating in ELI.
 The program activates local associations to reach and engage new and early career educators, who thrive on collaboration, teams and social engagement.
-The program develops active, engaged members with the potential to step into leadership roles in the local association.
+The program develops active, engaged members with the potential to step into leadership roles in the Association.
 ELI fellows have gone on to serve as association representatives, committee members and on executive boards.

 Information for Fellows